Randomness and Differentiability: Consequences of Theorem

 If $H$ is decreasing, we apply the foregoing argument to $-H$ instead. \end{proof}

-Next, we consider differentiability of computable Lipschitz functions. \begin{cor} If a real $z\in [0,1]$ is computably random, then each computable Lipschitz function on the unit interval is differentiable at $z$. \end{cor}

-\begin{proof} Suppose $h$ is Lipschitz via a constant $C \in \NN$.
+\begin{cor} If a real $z\in [0,1]$ is computably random, then each computable Lipschitz function $h$ on the unit interval is differentiable at $z$. \end{cor} \begin{proof} Suppose $h$ is Lipschitz via a constant $C \in \NN$.
 Then the function~$f$ given by $f(x)= Cx- h(x)$ is computable and nondecreasing.
-Thus, by (i)$\to$(ii) of Theorem~\ref{thm:CRdiff}, $f$ and hence $h$ is differentiable at $z$. \end{proof} The converse of Cor.\ \ref{cor:Lipschitz} has been shown in \cite{Freer.Kjos.ea:ta}.
+Thus, by (i)$\to$(ii) of Theorem~\ref{thm:CRdiff}, $f$ and hence $h$ is differentiable at $z$. \end{proof} The converse of Cor.\ \ref{cor:Lipschitz} has been shown in \cite{Freer.Kjos.ea:nd}.
+Thus, monotonicity can be replaced by being Lipschitz in Theorem~\ref{thm:CRdiff}.
 Note that the function~$f$ in the foregoing proof is Lipschitz.
 Thus, computable randomness is characterized by differentiability of computable functions that are monotonic, or Lipschitz, or both monotonic and Lipschitz.
 This accounts for some arrows in Figure~\ref{fig:diagram} in the introduction.